blazium-engine/blazium-docs/tutorials/scripting/c_sharp/c_sharp_differences.rst

 The ``Signal`` type implements the awaitable pattern which means it can be used with the ``await`` keyword.
 See :ref:`doc_c_sharp_differences_await`.

-Instead of using the ``Signal`` type, the recommended way to use Godot signals in C# is to use the generated C# events.
+Instead of using the ``Signal`` type, the recommended way to use Blazium signals in C# is to use the generated C# events.
 See :ref:`doc_c_sharp_signals`.

 Callable